vuquangkhtn/problems-solving/interview-questions/react.md

 ### What are the features of React?
 <!-- id: CXyf=jKNW+, noteType: Basic-66869 -->

-It uses the virtual DOM instead of the real DOM.
-It uses server-side rendering.
-It follows uni-directional data flow or data binding.
-It build the reusable/composable UI components to develop the view
+- Uses a virtual DOM instead of manipulating the real DOM directly.
+- Supports server-side rendering (SSR) with hydration.
+- Follows unidirectional data flow.
+- Encourages reusable, composable UI components.

 ### What do you know about the Virtual DOM?
 <!-- id: FoyA}$T9QX, noteType: Basic-66869 -->

-- The Virtual DOM (VDOM) is an in-memory representation of Real DOM. - It starts as a copy of the real DOM.
-3 Steps of Virtual DOM:
+- The Virtual DOM (VDOM) is an in-memory representation of the real DOM.
+- It starts as a copy of the real DOM and updates are computed against it.

+Update steps:
-1. Whenever any underlying data changes, the entire UI is re-rendered in Virtual DOM representation.
+1) When data changes, React re-renders the UI into the Virtual DOM.
-2. A diff is performed between the previous DOM and current DOM.
+2) React diffs the previous and current Virtual DOM trees.
-3. Real DOM is updated with just the new changes.
+3) React applies minimal changes to the real DOM.

 ### Differentiate between Real DOM and Virtual DOM
 <!-- id: x7v|@{%0DI, noteType: Basic-66869 -->